-Drafting Scales are Rulers to Design & Read Architectural & Engineering Inch & Metric Drawings
+Drafting Scale Rulers Read Architectural & Engineering Drawings in Inch & Metric

 Drafting Scales - We offer scales for architects, engineers, metric engineering, and mechanical drafting.
 A large selection of graduations are available for architectural engineering and metric engineering applications.
 These drafting scales are available in a variety of sizes and are made of plastic, wood, or aluminum.
 You will find triangular scales, 2 bevel scales, and 4 bevel scales from quality suppliers such as Alvin & Co. and Fairgate.